• Home

 “And Winter Came” – Enya

-For cold days and nights in the Iowa winter, this one seems to warm up my massage room.
+For cold days and nights in the Iowa winter, this is another one that also seems to warm up my massage room.
 Whether you love Enya or hate her due to your massage school’s failure to rotate CDs, she definitely has a presence in the massage music industry.
-She has some other great CD’s that you may want to check out also.
-She is frequently requested in my office.
+She has some other great albums that you may want to check out also.

 Listen to “And Winter Came” on Amazon